Ice Hockey Equipment List

 Garter belts are basically suspenders.
-Garter belts are not worn very often in hockey, however, the garter belt is used to make sure a player’s hockey pants do not fall and slide down their waist.
+Garter belts are not worn very often in hockey, but the garter belt is used to make sure a player’s hockey pants do not fall and slide down their waist.
 The bottom of the garter belt clips onto the side of the pants, and the top straps are looped around the player’s shoulders (at the top of their shoulder pads).
 A player only wears a garter belt if their pants are loose.
 Garter belts are about $10 each.

 Many different types of laces exist for ice hockey skates, and players have their personal preferences.
 Cloth laces are generally soft and easy to pull and tie, but they break more often and can loosen up easily.
-On the other hand, wax laces are rougher on the hands and harder to tie and untie, but they break less often and stay put together in a knot.
+On the other hand, waxed laces are rougher on the hands and harder to tie and untie, but they break less often and stay put together in a knot.
 Laces cost about $5 to $10 a pair.

 Mouth guards are an underrated piece of equipment in ice hockey.
 Many different competitive youth hockey leagues require their players to wear a mouth guard, and the majority of NHL players wear one as well.
 Mouth guards make it so your teeth are better protected.
 Furthermore, if one is hit hard into the boards, the mouth guard can absorb a lot of the impact if one closes their mouth and bites down.
 This can prevent serious concussions and mouth injuries.
-Mouth guards vary in price depending on if they are custom fit to a player’s mouth.
+Mouth guards vary in price depending on if they are custom-fit to a player’s mouth.

 Ice hockey socks cover the shin pad.
 To ensure they stay up and do not fall down, they are often velcroed to the jockstrap or wrapped around with clear tape.
-Each team has their own pair of home and away socks (often a pair of white socks and a pair of colored socks).
+Each team has its own pair of home and away socks (often a pair of white socks and a pair of colored socks).
 Socks cost around $25 a pair.

 Ice hockey shin tape can also be referred to as clear tape.
-Clear tape usually costs about $3 to $4 per roll, and is used directly on the shin guard itself, or on top of the hockey sock covering the pad.
+Clear tape usually costs about $3 to $4 per roll and is used directly on the shin guard itself, or on top of the hockey sock covering the pad.
 Tape is wrapped around to make sure the shin pad will stay in place and not move around throughout the course of a game where a player’s legs are moving a lot.

-The top of a stick and blade of a stick must always be taped.
+The top of a stick and the blade of a stick must always be taped.
 Many players prefer to use grip tape at the top because that is where their hands are.
 As far as the blade, stick tape comes in different patterns and colors.
 However, most players use white (to blend in with the ice) or black (to blend in with the puck).
 Like shin tape, stick tape is also $3 to $4 a roll.

 Ice hockey water bottles are like any typical water bottle for a soccer or football player.
 A team brings a case of 6-12 bottles on their bench, and a player squirts water from the straw or opening into their mouths from a few inches away.

 An ice hockey goalie blocker is worn on a goalie’s dominant hand.
 A blocker is made up of a lot of cushion and padding to protect the goalie’s hand.
-It goes in the hand that holds the goalie stick and is used to deflect pucks away from the net and to save anything that comes a goalie’s way.
+It goes in the hand that holds the goalie’s stick and is used to deflect pucks away from the net and to save anything that comes a goalie’s way.
 Blockers vary in price but are often expensive (between $100 and $200).

 An ice hockey goalie catch glove is worn like a baseball glove.
 The glove is worn in a goalie’s non-dominant hand and is responsible for catching any pucks that come toward the net.
 A goalie is often known for either having a “better glove or blocker side.”
-That means, a goalie is better at saving pucks with one piece of equipment than another.
+That means a goalie is better at saving pucks with one piece of equipment than another.
 Prices range anywhere from a couple hundred dollars to a thousand dollars.

 A goalie chest protector is probably the most vital piece of equipment for a goalie to wear.
 Their chest protectors must have lots of padding and protection.
 When a puck flies at their chest at full speed, the goalie must make the save, but more importantly, not break a rib or hurt any part of their chest while doing so because of the impact of the puck.

 Goalie helmets are similar to player helmets as the main job is to protect the goalie’s head and block pucks off of their helmet if need be.
-However, a goalie helmet only consists of one strap under their chin with no side straps.
+However, a goalie helmet only consists of one strap under the chin with no side straps.
 As a result, the goalie is able to turn their head and move easier inside the helmet.
 They are also more prone to their helmet falling off during the action, which can be dangerous.
 Many goalies customize their helmets based on whatever team they are playing for.

-An ice hockey goalie neck guard is larger than a typical player neck guard.
+An ice hockey goalie neck guard is larger than a typical player’s neck guard.
 It is made with better padding and more cushions.
 A goalie’s neck guard is placed around the goalie’s neck and also covers their throat and collar bone.
 As a result, goalies have better protection from rising pucks or sticks that may hit them or interfere with them throughout the game.
 Neck guards cost approximately $40 to $50.

-An ice hockey goalie pad is strapped onto a goalie’s legs and allows the goalie to slide back and forth on the ice and to block and kick away pucks that come their way.
+An ice hockey goalie pad is strapped onto a goalie’s legs and allows the goalie to slide back and forth on the ice to block and kick away pucks that come their way.
 Pads are used to stop pucks that are coming on the ice, rather than in the air.
 Pads are usually upwards of $1,000 and are the piece of equipment that goaltenders need the most.

-An ice hockey goal is the 4 foot by 6 foot target where players attempt to shoot the puck.
+An ice hockey goal is the 4-foot by 6-foot target where players attempt to shoot the puck.
 Whenever the puck crosses the goal line (the red line on the ice that is between both front posts), it’s a goal.
-A player must shoot the puck into the 4 by 6 frame between the posts and under the crossbar.
+A player must shoot the puck into the four by six frame between the posts and under the crossbar.
 An ice hockey goal typically costs anywhere between $100 and $250.
 If a player wants a cheap goal for their backyard, a $100 net does the trick.
-However, if the owner of a rink wants a new goal for the ice rink, a $250 net is the way to go.
+However, if the owner of a rink wants a new goal for the ice rink, a more expensive net is the way to go.

 Ice hockey gloves are used by players to increase the grip strength on their sticks.
 In addition to increasing grip strength, gloves provide extra padding and protection against hand-related injuries on the ice.
 Some examples of potential hand injuries include falling your hands, getting slashed by another player’s stick, or getting hit by the puck.

 An ice hockey helmet is a vital piece of equipment.
 A helmet protects a player from getting hit in the head by a puck or by the shock of the boards, ice, or another player after a big hit or collision.
 A helmet protects a player from sustaining a concussion and can range in the price range of anywhere from $50 to $400.
 This is not a piece of equipment where saving the extra money is worth it.

 An ice hockey helmet cage is used during youth and collegiate hockey.
 Most professionals in the NHL wear a half-visor shield or nothing at all to protect their face.
-A helmet cage is worn for protection purposes and is composed of metal and has multiple screws around the face of the cage that will attach to helmets.
+A helmet cage is worn for protection purposes; it is composed of metal and has multiple screws around the face of the cage that will attach to helmets.
 Certain types of cages are constructed to fit specific types of helmets.
 A helmet cage or shield is approximately $50.

 Chin straps ensure that a helmet is secure and in the correct position to protect a player’s chin and the area surrounding it.
-There are 2 straps on the side of a helmet that must be clipped on as well.
+There are two straps on the side of a helmet that must be clipped on as well.
 If a chin strap is not buckled or not tight enough, the helmet will rock back and forth and not provide enough protection for a player to wear and be safe in.